MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/includes/create-sql-database/azure-portal-sqldb-create-03.md

 1. Enter a database name of coreDb.

-1. For the Server, enter a name of globally unique name, such as `coreDBServerXYZ` where XYZ are random numbers.
+1. For the Server, enter a globally unique name, such as `coreDBServerXYZ` where XYZ are random numbers.

 1. Leave the rest of the settings at their default, and then click Review + create.